penpot/penpot-docs/technical-guide/configuration.md

   configuration is designed only for dev purposes right now).
 - `enable-backend-api-docs`: Enables the `/api/_doc` endpoint that lists all rpc methods available on backend.
-- `enable-insecure-register`: Enables the insecure process of profile registrion deactivating the email verification process (only for local or internal setups).
+- `enable-insecure-register`: Enables the insecure process of profile registration deactivating the email verification process (only for local or internal setups).
 - `enable-user-feedback`: Enables the feedback form at the dashboard.
 - `disable-secure-session-cookies`: By default, penpot uses the `secure` flag on cookies,